 Visualize it, imagine it.
-You can imagine as if you were sending that ball down a slide or through a conduit from the head to the throat, so that you, being that ball, see how your perspective changes, you slide down that slide and your mind stays there above.
+You can imagine as if you were sending that ball down a slide or through a conduit from the head to the throat, so that you, being that ball, see how your perspective changes, you slide down that ball and your mind stays there above.
 Try to perceive how your head is really moving away while you reach the throat at the end of the canal.

 When you have reached the throat chakra (keep imagining) you will notice that your perspective has changed.
 Now it is as if you saw the world from your neck, and around you, there are other sensations that do not exist when you are in the center of your head.
 Try to perceive how your throat feels, and the softness of the tissues that surrounds it.

-If this does not work out the first few times, you keep imagining, just enjoy this game and you’ll already notice the sensations that go with it.
+If this does not work out the first few times, just keep imagining, enjoy this game and you’ll already notice the sensations that go with it.
 Once you’re in your throat, go back to your head.
 Imagine that ball that is your consciousness rising up from that conduit until it reaches its place in the pineal gland.
 Do you notice any difference now with the environment that surrounds you?
 Now you are no longer in your throat but in the center of your head, the environment is different, the tissues, the bones, the sensation is different, can you perceive it?

 A little practice

 Take this tour as many times as you want, until you can really feel how your awareness and your inner vision change from head to throat.
 And if you feel comfortable, try to go further.
 Send your consciousness to your hand, to that hand that you have felt before, and now try to be and perceive the world from within your hand.
 Make the ball go down your throat from your shoulder, your arms to your hand, and try to see if you can tell the difference.
 Back towards the head, stand again in the throat as a point of reference, and go back into your pineal gland.